nicholaszein/new-community-guidelines/.github/CONTRIBUTING.md

   Explain what happened, when it happened, and what part of Elementor is affected.
 Include any error messages, behavior patterns, and relevant context.
 Screenshots and screen recordings are especially helpful.

 - **List all steps to reproduce the issue**
   Reproduction steps are essential for verifying and fixing bugs.
-Provide a step-by-step list of what you did, so we can reproduce it - ideally on a clean WordPress install.
+Provide a step-by-step guide of what you did, so we can reproduce it - ideally on a clean WordPress install.
 If we cannot reproduce the issue, we cannot resolve it.

 - **Explain what you expected to happen**
   Make clear what the correct or intended behavior should be.
 This helps us understand if the issue is due to a bug, a misunderstanding, or a missing feature.